 The Lower Laguna Madre near South Padre Island is significantly saltier than normal seawater because evaporation in this shallow lagoon exceeds freshwater inflow - salinity levels frequently exceed 40 parts per thousand compared to normal seawater at 35.
 This hypersaline environment is more corrosive to metal hardware and some concrete mixes than typical Gulf Coast bays, and Shore Protect Team specifies stainless steel fasteners and higher-grade coatings on all hardware for Lower Laguna Madre structures.
 Vinyl sheet piling performs well in the hypersaline lagoon because vinyl is inherently salt-resistant regardless of concentration.

 Contact Shore Protect Team with your Lower Laguna Madre property location in Cameron or Willacy County and photos of your shoreline, seagrass conditions, and any existing structures.
-We assess the hypersaline conditions, seagrass constraints, and permit requirements at your specific lagoon location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Lower Laguna Madre waterfront project.